Psykotikism/Mutant_Tanks/INFORMATION.md

 			// "often"/"likely"/"frequently" - 66.6% chance
 			// "always" - 100% chance
 			"Heal Chance"				"33.3"

+			// The Mutant Tank's healing gives it a glow outline when activated.
+			// Note: This setting relies on the glow settings under the "Tank #/Glow" section.
+			// Note: This setting can be overridden for specific players.
+			// Note: Only available in Left 4 Dead 2.
+			// --
+			// 0/"disabled"/"false"/"off"/"no": OFF
+			// 1/"enabled"/"true"/"on"/"yes": ON
+			"Heal Glow"				"1"

 			// Enable the Mutant Tank's claw/rock attack.
 			// Note: This setting does not need the "Ability Enabled" setting to be set to "1".